 Dressing a pregnant body has its challenges.
-Dressing a pregnant body in next-to-nothing is a whole different ball game.
-One on hand, your boobs are fab.
-On the other hand, depending on the trimester and the type of pregnancy, you are dealing with an expanding waistline (and butt), cellulite, odd skin discolorations and a whole host of other changes.
-“Baring it all” takes on a whole new meaning.
+Dressing a pregnant body in next-to-nothing, however, is a whole other ball game.
+On one hand, the boobs are fab.
+On the other hand, depending on the trimester and the type of pregnancy, one is dealing with an expanding waistline, butt and cellulite, as well as odd skin discolorations and a whole host of other changes.
+“Baring it all” during pregnancy can make one feel especially vulnerable.

-Butt: Most likely bigger, cellulite might start, even if you haven’t ever had it before
+- Butt: Most likely bigger, cellulite might suddenly appear (even if you have never had cellulite before).

 As I mentioned above, a string bikini with adjustable ties can be perfectly adjusted to not disturb the muffin top.
-Old Navy makes really cute, cheap string bikini bottoms that are easy to mix and match into your existing swim wardrobe.
-Remember that your current size is rather temporary, so if cute-n-cheap works, then go with it.
+J.Crew makes my favorite string bikinis (I’m still wearing them, all these years later), but Old Navy also makes cute, cheap string bikini bottoms that are easy to mix and match into your existing swim wardrobe.

-If you aren’t that concerned about the softer belly (and seriously — you are pregnant after all, not fat), then wear a normal bikini with pride.
-Just be sure to actually try on your old tops before dashing off for a weekend in the sun.
-There’s a good chance that you’ll need either a larger cup size, or a more supportive style.
-Pregnant boobs are heavy.
-Your best bets are halter style tops, and if really necessary, an underwire.
+If you aren’t that concerned about the softer belly (and seriously — you are pregnant, yay!), then just wear a normal bikini.
+Be sure to actually try on your old tops before dashing off for a weekend in the sun – there’s a good chance that you’ll need a larger cup size or a more supportive style.

 From a bikini-body perspective, this trimester varies widely for first time mums.
 Some of you will not have “popped”, while others will be sporting an adorable little stomach.
 In either case, follow our tips for First Trimester moms, above.
 The good news (for those of you that have popped) is that you will simply look better in all swimwear than you did a few months earlier.
 Lucky you!

 This is a crazy trimester.
-You will start this trimester as adorable-pregnant and quickly grow to big-as-a-house pregnant.
-And if your timing is such that it coincides with beach time….well, girl…just go easy on yourself.
+I started my third trimester as adorable-pregnant and quickly grew to big-as-a-house pregnant.
+And if your timing is such that it coincides with beach time…well, girl…just go easy on yourself.
 The good news is that you will have that pregnant-girl glow, and your hair will be gorgeous.

 The third trimester bikini body rundown….

-Rest of your body: May have swollen ankles and feet, may see some stretch marks on other parts of your body, muffin top, back fat, chipmunk face, etc.
+- Rest of Your Body: May have swollen ankles and feet, may see some stretch marks on other parts of your body, muffin top, back fat, chubbier cheeks, etc.